Rooibot/GMCExtended/README.md

 ### Stop/Pivot Prediction

 The component can be set to automatically keep stop/pivot predictions up-to-date via the `Precalculate Distance Matches` setting; they can also be manually calculated by calling `UpdateStopPredictions` and `UpdatePivotPredictions` instead.
 The calculated results are available via `IsStopPredicted` and `IsPivotPredicted`.
+In addition, the `PivotPredictionAngleThreshold` can be set to ensure pivots are only predicted if the predicted trajectory is offset by more than a certain amount from the current velocity.
+By default, it is set to 90 degrees, but for some situations people may find 135 degrees more suitable.

 (The calculations can also manually be done via the Blueprint thread-safe functions `PredictGroundedStopLocation` and `PredictGroundedPivotLocation`.)